shiv2411/MatchingCustomers/README.md

 2-Run npm install to install all the node packages.

-3-npm install express --save for express

-4-npm install cors --save for cors.

-5- To connect to the server, run node server.js
+3- To connect to the server, run node server.js

-6-The api to get the list of matching customers is /get/matchingCustomers
+4-The api to get the list of matching customers is /get/matchingCustomers

 For frontend: